Displayed Categories: Conclusions

 \section{Conclusions}

 We have introduced displayed categories, and set up their basic theory, along with key examples and applications.

-The applications fall into two main groups: \begin{itemize} \item rephrasing classical definitions to avoid referring to equality of objects; \item allowing categories of multi-component structures, and maps between such categories, to be constructed and reasoned about in a modular, stage-by-stage fashion. \end{itemize}
+The applications fall into two main groups: \begin{enumerate} \item rephrasing classical definitions to avoid referring to equality of objects; \item allowing categories of multi-component structures, and maps between such categories, to be constructed and reasoned about in a modular, stage-by-stage fashion. \end{enumerate}

 In this paper, we have focused more on the former---for instance, the use of displayed categories as a basis for the development of fibrations in the type-theoretic setting.